Optimal collision-energy range for realizing macroscopic high-baryon-density matter

-Let us discuss the validity of our JAM simulation, which (1) is based on the particular choice of the mean field, i.e., RQMDv with a soft momentum-dependent potential, and (2) is a hadronic model, containing no explicit quark and gluon degrees of freedom.
-Regarding the choice of the mean field (1), we have also executed JAM with other mean field parameters, such as a hard momentum-dependent potential and momentum-independent potentials~\cite{Nara:2021fuu}, for comparison.
-We have found that the choice of the mean field for $\sqsNN>2.4\;{\rm GeV}$ only gives minor differences, which are smaller than that between the MF and Cascade results shown in Figs.~\ref{fig:V3} and~\ref{fig:V4}~\cite{fullpaper}.
-Thus, we expect that the estimated optimal $\sqsNN$ is robust against the choice of the mean field.
-Nevertheless, the above expectation is drawn from the analysis within JAM, and hence it is an interesting subject to study the spacetime volume and the optimal $\sqsNN$ with other transport models to reinforce our findings.
-Regarding (2), we note that recent experimental data on elliptic flow suggest that quark-number scaling~\cite{Fries:2003kq}, which is a possible signal of the formation of the quark-gluon plasma, is violated for $\sqsNN \lesssim4\;{\rm GeV}$~\cite{STAR:2013ayu,STAR:2015rxv,STAR:2020dav}.
-Therefore, at least around the optimal $\sqsNN\approx3\,\mathchar`-\,4\;{\rm GeV}$, the quark-gluon plasma is unformed, and hence the hadronic treatment would suffice.
-One could, nonetheless, argue that the violation of the quark-number scaling does not fully exclude the possibility that the quark-gluon plasma is locally created in the matter.
-We expect that the inclusion of quark and gluon degrees of freedom will not significantly alter our conclusions, as the fraction of quark deconfinement phase at $\sqsNN\lesssim10\;{\rm GeV}$ is not so large~\cite{Konchakovski:2012yg,Aichelin:2019tnk}.
-Additionally, the phase transition can influence the spacetime evolution of the matter by softening the equations of state, whose impact on the density is found to be small~\cite{Nara:2017qcg}.
+Another characteristic of JAM is that it contains no explicit quark and gluon degrees of freedom.
+Concerning this, we note that recent experimental data on elliptic flow suggest that the quark-number scaling, which is a possible signal of the formation of the quark-gluon plasma~\cite{Fries:2003kq}, seems violated for $\sqsNN \lesssim5\;{\rm GeV}$~\cite{STAR:2013ayu,STAR:2015rxv,STAR:2020dav,STAR:2021yiu}.
+Therefore, around the optimal range $\sqsNN\approx3\,\mathchar`-\,5\;{\rm GeV}$ the quark-gluon plasma may be unformed, or formed only within a small fraction of the total system.
+Such a picture is also supported for $\sqsNN\lesssim10\;{\rm GeV}$ from the transport-model calculations having both partonic and hadronic degrees of freedom~\cite{Konchakovski:2012yg,Aichelin:2019tnk}.
+In this case, the hadronic treatment would suffice.
+The analysis in Ref.~\cite{Nara:2017qcg} also suggests that the impact of the phase transition on the spacetime evolution of the matter by softening the equations of state is small.
 Nevertheless, it is worthwhile to test those expectations using models that include explicit quark degrees of freedom such as AMPT~\cite{Lin:2004en,Wang:2021owa}, PHSD~\cite{Cassing:2008sv,Cassing:2009vt,Konchakovski:2012yg}, PHQMD~\cite{Aichelin:2019tnk}, PACIAE~\cite{Lei:2023srp}, and hybrid models~\cite{Steinheimer:2011mp,Akamatsu:2018olk,Schafer:2021csj,Ege:2024vls,Cimerman:2023hjw}, and that incorporate the phase transition dynamics such as UrQMD~\cite{Savchuk:2022aev,Savchuk:2022msa,Li:2022iil,Steinheimer:2022gqb} and JAM with an advanced option~\cite{Nara:2017qcg}.